ayhandev/ayhandev/README.md

 ☑️ I programming webistes on Python framework Django and I have lot of projects on Django.

-🌱 Now I'm in 11th grade and after May 2025 i going to INHA University✌️

 I will always be happy to help you if you need help, thanks for reading about me😁